Siddhardha123/lincase-chromeextension/README.md

 # Lincase-chrome extension

 Lincase is a chrome extension which allows its users to save
-links and make them accesseble for later usage.
+links and make them accessible for later usage.

 hmmm... a useful tool for procrastinators like me